hmuronaka/DokodemoDrag/README.md

 5. Click the icon on the menu bar to close the application.
 6. Start the DokodemoDrag.app from the application again.

-Thereafter, it will start automatically when the OS is logged in.

 # How to Uninstall

 Remove DokodemoDrag.app from Finder under Applications.